This function organizes input and output for the estimation of change between two

 site has the same design weight in the two surveys, where

-= the weight for each repeat visit site is the same and
+TRUE = the weight for each repeat visit site is the same and

-= the weight for each repeat visit site is not the same.
+FALSE = the weight for each repeat visit site is not the same.
 When

-, all of the repeat visit sites are assigned
+this argument is FALSE, all of the repeat visit sites are assigned

 equal weights when calculating the covariance component of the change

 estimate standard error.
-The default is FALSE
+The default is FALSE.

 Character value providing name of the x-coordinate variable in

-.
+dframe.
 For a two-stage sample, the x-coordinate

 variable identifies stage two x-coordinates.
 Note that x-coordinates are